Glossary of Publishing Terms

 ROYALTIES

-These are monies paid by publishers to authors from the sale of their books.
+These are monies paid by publishers to authors for selling their books.

-1. For traditional publishers, this will normally be around 8% to 12% of the RRP, since they absorb all the upfront and marketing costs.
+1. this will typically be around 8% to 12% of the RRP for traditional publishers since they absorb all the upfront and marketing costs.

-2. For self-publishing companies, this can be as low as 10% (if sold on Amazon) and 25% if sold on their own site.
-(This, after the author has paid a tonne of money for everything).
+2. For self-publishing companies, this can be as low as 10% (if sold on Amazon) and 25% if sold on the publisher's site.

-3. For DIY authors, royalty does not arise.
+3. For DIY authors, the royalty issue does not arise.

 SELLING PRICE (RRP)